murtazatankiwala456/restAPI/README.md

 # restAPI
-run npm i to download modules and depedencies
+run npm i to download modules and dependencies

 then run node app.js to start server